Dhiaeddine-Jraidi/aiesec_scraper/README.md

 - The script employs robust error handling mechanisms to gracefully manage potential exceptions, ensuring the reliability and robustness of the data insertion process.

-- To ensure data integrity and optimal performance, the script meticulously designs and creates database tables tailored to accommodate various aspects of job listings.
+- To ensure data integrity and optimal performance, the script designs and creates database tables tailored to accommodate various aspects of job listings.
 These tables include "main" for primary job details, "dates" for date-related information, "backgrounds" for background requirements, and "languages" for language proficiency requirements.
 - Utilizing efficient SQL queries, the script iteratively inserts extracted data into corresponding database tables.

 ## Conclusion: